-What Is Traumatic Brain Injury?
+Traumatic Brain Injury

 Traumatic Brain Injury (TBI) occurs when a severe jolt or blow to the head leads to brain damage.
 It can also result when an object, such as a bullet or shrapnel, pierces the brain.

 TBIs are commonly caused by sports injuries, falls, acts of violence, and collisions involving drivers or bikers.
 Symptoms can appear immediately after the incident or gradually emerge in the days that follow.
 A concussion, which is a type of TBI, results from a hit to the head or body that causes rapid movement of the head and brain.
-Typically, a person should seek medical attention after a severe blow to the head, especially if it seems to have altered the person’s behavior.
+A person should seek medical attention after a severe blow to the head, especially if it seems to have altered the person’s behavior.

-Head injuries do have the capacity to alter behavior, and those changes depend on the severity and number of injuries.
+Head injuries have the capacity to alter behavior, and those changes depend on the severity and number of injuries.
 Short-term changes include feeling dizzy, confused, and exhausted.
 An injured person could have a headache, nausea, blurred vision, ringing in the ears, and sensitivity to light and sound.

 Most people recover smoothly within a few weeks and show no permanent harm.
 But in some cases, lasting changes occur.
 People who suffer a TBI may lose the ability to concentrate as intently as they did previously, which may manifest at work, in conversations, or in household tasks.
 They may struggle to remember events or facts.
 Personality may shift as well: One may become more irritable, angry, or impulsive, or less able to exercise self-control.
 TBI sufferers may struggle with depression and anxiety, as well as sleep disturbances.